 Redlining is the denial of goods or services to people of a protected class.
 Redlining in real estate commonly involves lending, which is where its origin began.
 During the 1920s, banks would literally draw red lines on maps, defining “safe” areas to invest or grant loans, and the majority of those red areas were in minority neighborhoods.

 Steering is a form of redlining in that you deny a service to someone based on their race, religion, family status, etc.

 It’s worth mentioning redlining for the real estate exam will likely refer to discrimination in the lending industry by not granting loans to people of a protected class.

 Blockbusting is another form of discrimination, but slightly different than steering and redlining.

-Blockbusting involves convincing sellers that the socioeconomics of an area is changing in an unfavorable direction, therefore enticing them into selling their home.
-It can be as obvious as telling people that minorities are moving into their neighborhood, and if they don’t sell now, their property values will decrease.
+Blockbusting involves convincing sellers that the socioeconomics of an area is changing in an unfavorable direction, therefore enticing them into selling their homes.
+It can be as obvious as telling people that minorities are moving into their neighborhoods, and if they don’t sell now, their property values will decrease.

 How to Avoid Steering?

 Some best practices for avoiding steering as a real estate agent are to stick to the objective criteria your buyer gives you, such as area, price, size, bedrooms, etc. Ask them questions based on those criteria, and refer them to third-party websites when asked about neighborhood schools, safety, racial makeup, or religious institutions.